 If you have a buddy we encourage you to dive as a buddy team.
 During your training you were taught how to descend, orientate yourself and watch your depth and air consumption and to ascend at a safe rate and complete a 3 minute safety stop.
 We expect you to be able to do this.
 Most divers are worried about getting lost underwater.
 Navigation when Turks and Caicos scuba diving is easy along the edge of the wall but if you wish to follow the guide in your buddy team feel free to do so.
 You can follow at a short distance and still monitor your own gauges.
 We find many divers will follow the guide for the first dive then go it alone after that.
 Just let the guide know what you plan to do.

-If you cannot remember or are not confident enough to monitor your own gauges you may benefit from taking a private instructor with you on the dive.
+If you cannot remember or are not confident enough to monitor your own gauges you may benefit from taking a private instructor with you on the dive or completing a quick refresher course prior to diving.

 A better alternative is to consider the Advanced Course.